processing/p5.js/developer_docs/project_wrapups/adilrabbani_gsoc_2018.md

 # Implementing missing WebGL primitives
 #### by Adil Rabbani ([@adilrabbani](https://github.com/AdilRabbani))

-This summer I worked on improving p5.js WebGL mode, along side [Aidan Nelson](https://github.com/AidanNelson) with the help of our mentors [Kate Hollenbach](https://github.com/kjhollen) and [Stalgia Grigg](https://github.com/mlarghydracept).
+This summer I worked on improving p5.js WebGL mode, along side [Aidan Nelson](https://github.com/AidanNelson) with the help of our mentors [Stalgia Grigg](https://github.com/mlarghydracept) and [Kate Hollenbach](https://github.com/kjhollen).
 My tasks for the summer included implementing missing primitives in p5.js WebGL mode i.e arc, point, bezierVertex, curveVertex, quadraticVertex and text.

 ## Contribution

 My first contribution to p5.js was when I was writing my GSOC proposal.
 This was just a minor change in [reference examples](https://github.com/processing/p5.js/pull/2737) for curves and some examples for [vertex()](https://github.com/processing/p5.js/pull/2798).
 These small changes helped me in understanding the use of grunt, lint, and other node modules being used in the build process.
 I was really happy (and surprised) when my proposal got accepted 😄.
 I was about to contribute to one of my favourite libraries.
-We had a shared branch on [git]
+We had a shared branch on
-(https://github.com/processing/p5.js/tree/webgl-gsoc-2018) where we would compare our pull requests to be merged.
+[git](https://github.com/processing/p5.js/tree/webgl-gsoc-2018) where we would compare our pull requests to be merged.

 ### arc

 I started by going through [manual examples](https://github.com/processing/p5.js/tree/master/test/manual-test-examples/webgl), debugging them in browser and watching the code jump from function to function.
-I have to admit though, It was a little daunting at first.
+I have to admit though, it was a little daunting at first.
 My first task was to implement arc for WebGL mode and so I decided to go through already implemented ellipse and debugging it in the chrome editor.

 The code started to make sense after a while and I started to make small changes so as to move forward in implementing arc.
 Before my first evaluation I was able to implement arc [#2942](https://github.com/processing/p5.js/pull/2942) with all three modes